From Manager, May 1, 2018

 Then, for years, this process was muted as Thaksin successfully collected MPs first into his Thai Rak Thai Party.
 He was then able to prevent MPs from leaving his party largely due to the 1997 charter that made it difficult to switch.
-Those who switch alliances, like Newin, found themselves hounded out of politics.
+Those who switched alliances, like Newin Chidchob, found themselves hounded out of politics.

 Foreign observers often mistake the installation of a prime minister as proof of public support.
 However, it merely means that MPs (regional bosses who will win one way or another), have been bought up to support a certain party’s pick for PM.

 This time, Thaksin’s control finally seems weakened and there is a free-for-all with PM Prayuth welcoming any political groups to join his alliance.